cdsap/Talaiot/README.md

 Talaiot is a simple and extensible plugin targeting teams using Gradle Build System.
-It records duration of your Gradle tasks to helping to understand problems of the build of the team.
+It records duration of your Gradle tasks helping to understand problems of the build.

 Some of the features are:

-* Integration within Time/Series systems
+* Integration with Time/Series systems
 * Extensible definition of metrics depending of the requirements.
 * Definition of custom publishers
 * Develop it entirely with Kotlin

 ![](resources/dashboard.png)

-If you are wondering  Why we need another plugin to track builds, check this article that explains more about motivation of Talaiot

-**What is a Talaiot?**
+**_What is a Talaiot?_**

 _"... while some certainly had a defensive purpose, the use of others is not clearly understood.
 Some believe them to have served the purpose of lookout or signalling towers..."_